MarkDing/IoT-Developer-Boot-Camp/CONTRIBUTING.md

 #### Documentation improvement

-There are lots of documentations included in this repository, if you found any problem with the documentations or any suggestion about the documentation improvement, please submit a "Documentation Improvement" issue to address this request.
+There are lots of documentations included in this repository, if you found any problem within the documentations or any suggestion about the documentation improvement, please submit a "Documentation Improvement" issue to address this request.
 Navigate to the main page of the repository and click the button ![](./images/contributing-new-issue.png).
 There are multiple issue types, choose the "Documentation Improvement" to submit a request for documentation improvement.
 ![Documentation Improvement](./images/contributing-documentation-improvement.png)
 * **Title:** A clear and concise description about the documentation improvement request.
 Please note that the prefix **[DOC]** is mandatory in the title field.